Byron1z/configure-ad-B1z/README.md

 <p>
   When finished, open ADUC and observe the accounts in the appropriate OU (Organizational Unit), which was the "EMPLOYEES" OU.

-("_EMPLOYEES") - (Make sure the OU is spelled correctly since this particular script will search for the correct OU in ADUC)
+("_EMPLOYEES") - (Make sure the OU is spelled correctly since this particular script will search for the correct OU file in ADUC)
 </p>
 <p>
    <img src="https://i.imgur.com/7UaNiRC.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>